PTSD Therapist San Diego | Alexa Hall, LCSW

-San Diego Therapist for Active Duty Military, Veterans & First Responders
+For Active Duty Military, Veterans, Frontline Healthcare Workers & First Responders

-Confidential and Effective Therapy for Trauma and Anxiety
+Confidential and Effective Trauma Therapist in San Diego

 Alexa Hall is an Anxiety Therapist San Diego and is shown seated, wearing black pants, a dotted black and white shirt, she has curly hair and is smiling at the camera to welcome clients to her Anxiety and Trauma Therapy practice